 Click HERE for all the information!

-BYU’s Neal A. Maxwell Institute for Religious Scholarship (MI) made a profound change in direction when, on Thursday, June 14th, 2012, Executive Director M. Gerald Bradford fired Daniel C. Peterson, a founder of FARMS (Foundation for Ancient Research and Mormon Studies) and long time advocate of Mesoamerican theories, along with his editorial staff.
+BYU’s Neal A. Maxwell Institute for Religious Scholarship (MI) made a profound change in direction when, on Thursday, June 14th, 2012, Executive Director M. Gerald Bradford emailed the FARMS Review chief editor Daniel C. Peterson removing him from his position and offering reassignment to other duties.
+Peterson, a founder of FARMS (Foundation for Ancient Research and Mormon Studies) and long time advocate of Mesoamerican theories, rejected Bradford's reassignment offer and responded by openly condemning the Maxwell Institute director, threatening to withdraw financial support by his followers and predicting the demise of the Maxwell Institute without him.
+His dismayed FARMS Review staff followed Peterson with their resignations.
 Director Bradford cited a desire to “take the Review (Mormon Studies Review, formerly FARMS Review) in a different direction.”
-The “shake-up” involves several of the most ardent critics of the Heartland Model Geography research.
+The “shake-up” followed directly on the heals of two issues of the FARMS Review that aggressively attacked the Heartland Model Geography research.

 A Brief History of FARMS and the Maxwell Institute